4.3.3 Deleting Inner Layer Connection at a Plated Hole, Drill Through Method

 Mark the coordinates on the board surface and pin the circuit board in place on the base plate of the Precision Drill System.
 (See Figure 1)

-End mills are normally single end, two or four flute high grade solid carbide.
+Note: End mills are normally single-end, two or four-flute high-grade solid carbide.

 Completely mill through the hole to isolate the internal connections.
 A microscope should be used for accuracy.
 (See Figure 2)

 Blow away material with air and clean the area.

 Check continuity to ensure the internal connection has been deleted.
 Also, check the continuity and inspect the neighboring circuits to make sure that none of them have been severed or damaged.

 Mask the opposite side with High-Temperature Tape or a flexible mask to prevent the epoxy from flowing out the opposite side.

 Fill the hole with epoxy up to and flush with the surface.
 Remove excess epoxy.
 (See Figure 3)